apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Federal judge blocks Biden’s controversial asylum policy in a major blow to administration**
+**Microsoft shares fall after earnings report as analysts process a delayed A.I. ramp**

-You can read more about it [here](https://www.cnn.com/2023/07/25/politics/biden-asylum-court-ruling/index.html).
+You can read more about it [here](https://www.cnbc.com/2023/07/26/microsoft-stock-falls-as-analysts-digest-a-delayed-ai-ramp.html).

 ## Requirements
 - Python 3.8